5:00 a.m.: Alarm clock goes off.

 5:45 a.m.: Cajole my 2-year-old son out of his crib by any means necessary, including watching reruns of “Sesame Street” before the sun has even come up.

-6 – 6:30 a.m.: Mad dash of diaper changes, dressing, breakfast, tooth-brushing and packaging into winter ensembles before my husband and I get on the road to head to work.
+6 – 6:30 a.m.: Mad dash of diaper changes, dressing, breakfast, tooth-brushing and dressing before my husband and I get on the road to head to work.

 7:00 a.m.: Drop off at daycare and hope that it’s drama-free (50/50 chance).

-7:15 a.m. – 5:00 p.m.: Assortment of medical care — office patients, cardiac catheterizations, rounding on patients admitted to the hospital, reading electrocardiograms and hoping that an emergency doesn’t roll in at 4:45 p.m.
+7:15 a.m. – 5:00 p.m.: Assortment of medical care — office patients, cardiac catheterizations, rounding on patients admitted to the hospital, reading electrocardiograms and emergencies as they arise.

 5:15 p.m.: Pick up son from daycare, usually covered in whatever marker, watercolor or Play-Doh that was experimented with that day.